encode/httpx/docs/compatibility.md

 ## Event Hooks

 `requests` allows event hooks to mutate `Request` and `Response` objects.
-See examples given in the documentation for `requests`: [link](https://requests.readthedocs.io/en/master/user/advanced/#event-hooks).
+See [examples](https://requests.readthedocs.io/en/master/user/advanced/#event-hooks) given in the documentation for `requests`.

 In HTTPX, event hooks may access properties of requests and responses, but event hook callbacks cannot mutate the original request/response.

-If you are looking for more control, consider checking out [Custom Transports](https://www.python-httpx.org/advanced/#custom-transports).
+If you are looking for more control, consider checking out [Custom Transports](advanced.md#custom-transports).